Alessandro-Balconi/balco-lor/README.md

 99% of the job is automated.
 The only manual intervention required is the following:

-- Once a week, choose the full-art and emote to be used in the weekly report.
-Save them on "lor-meta.com" and update the "publish-report.R" script with the name of those files.

-- After "publish-report.R" job finishes, it is necessary to perform "bundle exec jekyll build" to publish the website.
+- After "publish-report.R" job finishes, it is necessary to perform "cd ./www" and "bundle exec jekyll build" to publish the website.

 - Once the report is published, make a tweet and a reddit post about it (this could be automated, I'll look into it).